 No one wants to lay their employees off.
 But your desire to do the right thing and keep workers employed could backfire on you.

-Joe Murphy, Managing Director – Workplace at Australian Business Lawyers & Advisors, says many employers believe that standing down employees is an easier or ‘nicer’ option than redundancy.
+A spokesperson from Australian Business Lawyers & Advisors, says many employers believe that standing down employees is an easier or ‘nicer’ option than redundancy.
 It preserves the person’s employment, continuity of service is maintained, and leave continues to accrue.

 The problem, says Joe, is that businesses may not be properly assessing the circumstances that allow for a stand down.

 “It really is a last resort,” he says.

 “You need to be very careful that you even have the option of standing someone down.
 There needs to be a cause for a stoppage of work that an employer cannot be held responsible for.
 Unless there is a stoppage and no useful work, you cannot stand down someone down.”

 Joe says some employers mistakenly believe they can stand down employees simply because work is drying up and profits are down.

 “But you can’t stand down employees on that basis or because of what you anticipate is going to happen in the next few months,” he said.